cookie-clicker-2-free/.github/profile/README.md

 ## 🔓 How to Play Cookie Clicker 2 Unblocked

 If Cookie Clicker 2 is blocked at school or work, try these methods:

-1.Play on trusted unblocked game sites
+1. Play on trusted unblocked game sites

 ✅ [CookieClicker.ee](https://cookieclicker.ee/) (Official)

 ✅ [GitHub Versions](https://cookieclickerorteil.github.io)

-2.Use a VPN or Proxy: A VPN helps bypass network restrictions.
+2. Use a VPN or Proxy: A VPN helps bypass network restrictions.

-3.Download the Mobile or Steam Version (When available)
+3. Download the Mobile or Steam Version (When available)

    📱 [Android](https://play.google.com/store/apps/details?id=org.dashnet.cookieclicker&hl=en)